PONDpts07/Portfolio/README.md

 ---

 ### ╰┈ 📂 Projects
 Folder Projects are my project about Network Engineer Project  Design Network.
-Configuration Network Device , Cisco , Fortinet , Huawei and on Folder Have Three Folder Projects and has Documentation about Each Projects
+Configuration Network Device , Cisco , Fortinet , Huawei and on Folder has Three Folder Projects and has Documentation about Each Projects.

 #### 1 Folder have file on folder
 - Network Diagrams.